 Plot pairwise trade-offs among objective values stored in a

-This function is intended for multi-objective workflows in which the solution
+This function is intended for workflows in which the solution set contains

-set contains one row per run and one or more objective value columns of the
+one row per run and two or more objective-value columns of the form

 If exactly two objectives are selected, the function returns a single scatterplot.
 If three or more objectives are selected, all pairwise combinations are plotted using facets.